Geek-Plux/examplepipeline/components/global/README.md

 # Global Components

-This directory make your components available glo
+This directory make your components available globally.